Lightning-AI/lightning-thunder/README.md

 ## Install Thunder

-To use Thunder on your local machine, install [nvFuser](https://github.com/NVIDIA/Fuser) nightly and Thunder together as follows:
+To use Thunder on your local machine, first install [nvFuser](https://github.com/NVIDIA/Fuser) nightly and PyTorch nightly together as follows:

 ```bash
 # install nvFuser which installs the matching nightly PyTorch